petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

 You can disable the Azure disk encryption extension, and you can remove the Azure disk encryption extension.
 These are two distinct operations.

-To remove ADE, it is recommended that you first disable encryption and then remove the extension.
-If you remove the encryption extension without disabling it, the disks will still be encrypted.
+To remove ADE, it is recommended that you first disable encryption, and then remove the extension.
+If you remove the encryption extension without disabling ADE, the disks remain encrypted.
 If you disable encryption **after** removing the extension, the extension will be reinstalled (to perform the decrypt operation) and will need to be removed a second time.

 > [!WARNING]
 > You can **not** disable encryption if the OS disk is encrypted.
 (OS disks are encrypted when the original encryption operation specifies volumeType=ALL or volumeType=OS.)